MCAL: Minimum Cost Human-Machine Active Labeling: The Algorithm

 \section{The \sysname Algorithm}

-\sysname is described in \algoref{alg:ActiveLearning}.
-It takes as input an active learning metric $\uncf$, the specific classifier $\clD$ (\eg RESNET18) and the parametric models for training cost (\eg Eqn~\ref{eqn:trainingcost}) and for error rate as a function of training size (\eg the truncated power law in Eqn~\ref{eq:truncatedPowerLaw}).
-At a high-level, the algorithm operates in two phases.
-In the first phase, it uses estimates obtained during active learning to learn the parameters of the truncated power-law model for various $\theta$ and the cost measurements to learn the parameters for training cost model.
-In the second phase, having the models, it can estimate and refine $\sdbm$ and $\set{B}$ that produce the optimal cost $\optc$.
+The \sysname algorithm (\algoref{alg:ActiveLearning}, see appendix \secref{sec:mcal_algo_appendix}) takes as input an active learning metric $\uncf$, the data set $\mathbf{X}$, the classifier $\clD$ (\eg RESNET18) and parametric models for training cost (\eg \eqnref{eqn:trainingcost}), and for error rate as a function of training size (\eg the truncated power law in ~\eqnref{eq:truncatedPowerLaw}).
+The algorithm operates in two phases.
+In the first phase, it uses estimates obtained during active learning to learn the parameters of one truncated power-law model for each discrete machine-label fraction $\theta$, and uses the cost measurements to learn the parameters for the training-cost model.
+In the second phase, having the models, it can estimate and refine the optimal machine-labeling subset $\sdbm$ and the corresponding training set $\set{B}$ that produce the optimal cost $\optc$.
 It can also estimate the optimal batch size $\delta_{opt}$ for this cost.
 It terminates when adding more samples to $B$ is counter productive.
-It trains a classifier to label $\sdbm$ and generates human labels for the remaining unlabeled samples.
+It trains a classifier to label $\sdbm$ and use human labels for the remaining unlabeled samples.